metabase/metabase/docs/databases/connecting.md

 ![Scanning options](./images/scanning-options.png)

 - **Regularly, on a schedule** allows you to run [scan queries](#how-database-scans-work) at a frequency that matches the rate of change to your database.
 The time is set in the timezone of the server where your Metabase app is running.
 This is the best option for a small database, or tables with distinct values that get updated often.
-- **Only when adding a new filter widget** is a great option if you have a relatively large database, but you still want to enable dashboard and SQL/native query filters.
-With this option enabled, Metabase will only scan and cache the values of the field or fields that are required whenever a new filter is added to a dashboard or SQL/native question.
-For example, if you were to add a dashboard category filter, mapped to one field called `Customer ID` and another one called `ID`, only those two fields would be scanned at the moment the filter is saved.
+- **Only when adding a new filter widget** is a great option if you want scan queries to run on demand.
+Turning this option **ON** means that Metabase will only scan and cache the values of the field(s) that are used when a new filter is added to a dashboard or SQL question.
 - **Never, I'll do this manually if I need to** is an option for databases that are either prohibitively large, or which never really have new values added.
-Use the **Re-scan field values now** button to run a manual scan and bring your filter values up to date.
+Use the [Re-scan field values now](#manually-scanning-column-values) button to run a manual scan and bring your filter values up to date.

 ### Periodically refingerprint tables

-Turn this option **ON** from **Advanced options** to _scan a sample_ of values every time a sync is run.
+Turn this option **ON** from **Advanced options** to scan a _sample_ of values every time a [sync](#how-database-syncs-work) is run.

 A fingerprinting query examines the first 10,000 rows from each column and uses that data to guesstimate how many unique values each column has, what the minimum and maximum values are for numeric and timestamp columns, and so on.
-Metabase only fingerprints each column once, unless you explicitly tells it to fingerprint the column again, or in the rare event that a new release of Metabase changes the fingerprinting logic.
+If you turn this option **OFF**, Metabase will only fingerprint your columns once during setup.

 ## Database syncing and scanning